Adobe Inc. (NASDAQ:ADBE) Shares Sold by Nippon Life Global Investors Americas Inc.

-Nippon Life Global Investors Americas Inc. lessened its holdings in Adobe Inc. (NASDAQ:ADBE – Get Rating) by 5.3% in the 1st quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor owned 70,630 shares of the software company’s stock after selling 3,920 shares during the quarter.
-Adobe accounts for approximately 1.7% of Nippon Life Global Investors Americas Inc.’s holdings, making the stock its 11th largest holding.
+Nippon Life Global Investors Americas Inc. reduced its holdings in Adobe Inc. (NASDAQ:ADBE – Get Rating) by 5.3% in the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 70,630 shares of the software company’s stock after selling 3,920 shares during the quarter.
+Adobe comprises 1.7% of Nippon Life Global Investors Americas Inc.’s investment portfolio, making the stock its 11th biggest holding.
 Nippon Life Global Investors Americas Inc.’s holdings in Adobe were worth $32,181,000 as of its most recent SEC filing.

-Other institutional investors have also added to or reduced their stakes in the company.
-Ameritas Advisory Services LLC acquired a new stake in shares of Adobe during the fourth quarter worth about $1,195,000.
-Duff & Phelps Investment Management Co. lifted its holdings in shares of Adobe by 0.6% during the fourth quarter.
-Duff & Phelps Investment Management Co. now owns 5,059 shares of the software company’s stock worth $2,869,000 after purchasing an additional 28 shares during the period.
-Benjamin F. Edwards & Company Inc. lifted its holdings in shares of Adobe by 1.1% during the fourth quarter.
-Benjamin F. Edwards & Company Inc. now owns 1,957 shares of the software company’s stock worth $1,110,000 after purchasing an additional 21 shares during the period.
-Benjamin Edwards Inc. acquired a new stake in shares of Adobe during the fourth quarter worth about $35,000.
-Finally, M&T Bank Corp raised its position in Adobe by 0.7% during the fourth quarter.
-M&T Bank Corp now owns 111,402 shares of the software company’s stock valued at $63,170,000 after acquiring an additional 796 shares in the last quarter.
-Institutional investors and hedge funds own 82.54% of the company’s stock.
+Several other hedge funds have also modified their holdings of ADBE.
+Norges Bank acquired a new stake in shares of Adobe in the 4th quarter valued at approximately $2,378,829,000.
+Castleview Partners LLC purchased a new position in Adobe in the 4th quarter valued at approximately $3,260,000.
+BlackRock Inc. increased its stake in Adobe by 3.3% in the 4th quarter.
+BlackRock Inc. now owns 37,526,571 shares of the software company’s stock valued at $21,279,818,000 after purchasing an additional 1,212,093 shares in the last quarter.
+State Street Corp increased its stake in Adobe by 3.4% in the 4th quarter.
+State Street Corp now owns 19,551,566 shares of the software company’s stock valued at $11,086,911,000 after purchasing an additional 643,656 shares in the last quarter.
+Finally, Baillie Gifford & Co. purchased a new position in Adobe in the 1st quarter valued at approximately $254,799,000.
+82.54% of the stock is owned by institutional investors and hedge funds.

 Insiders Place Their Bets

-In other Adobe news, EVP Scott Belsky sold 2,711 shares of the business’s stock in a transaction on Tuesday, July 26th.
+In other Adobe news, CAO Mark S. Garfield sold 132 shares of the business’s stock in a transaction dated Friday, July 22nd.
+The stock was sold at an average price of $409.75, for a total transaction of $54,087.00.
+Following the transaction, the chief accounting officer now owns 2,465 shares in the company, valued at $1,010,033.75.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+In other Adobe news, EVP Scott Belsky sold 2,711 shares of the business’s stock in a transaction dated Tuesday, July 26th.
 The stock was sold at an average price of $393.58, for a total transaction of $1,066,995.38.
-Following the transaction, the executive vice president now owns 26,089 shares of the company’s stock, valued at $10,268,108.62.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-In other news, EVP Scott Belsky sold 2,711 shares of the company’s stock in a transaction on Tuesday, July 26th.
-The stock was sold at an average price of $393.58, for a total value of $1,066,995.38.
-Following the transaction, the executive vice president now owns 26,089 shares of the company’s stock, valued at approximately $10,268,108.62.
-The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, CMO Ann Lewnes sold 794 shares of the stock in a transaction dated Thursday, July 28th.
-The stock was sold at an average price of $400.00, for a total value of $317,600.00.
-Following the transaction, the chief marketing officer now directly owns 23,988 shares in the company, valued at approximately $9,595,200.
+Following the transaction, the executive vice president now owns 26,089 shares in the company, valued at $10,268,108.62.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, CAO Mark S. Garfield sold 132 shares of the business’s stock in a transaction dated Friday, July 22nd.
+The stock was sold at an average price of $409.75, for a total value of $54,087.00.
+Following the completion of the transaction, the chief accounting officer now owns 2,465 shares in the company, valued at approximately $1,010,033.75.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 3,637 shares of company stock valued at $1,438,682.
-Insiders own 0.23% of the company’s stock.
+Insiders have sold a total of 3,637 shares of company stock worth $1,438,682 over the last quarter.
+0.23% of the stock is owned by corporate insiders.

 About Adobe